fastandfurious777/Sociale/docs/api_reference.md

   `400 Bad Request` *If UID or Token are invalid*

----
 ## User Management Endpoints

+> [!NOTE]
-User Management system is only available for admins.
+> User Management system is only available for admins.
 In case a non privileged user ( with `is_staff=False` ) tries to fetch some data the access is denied and `403 Forbidden` status code is returned.
 In case you use django admin panel for management it might be a good idea to deactivate the endpoints below

 ### 1. List Users